Tips on How to Start a Cat Cafe

 It is important to find a location for the cafe that will be easily accessible for patrons, preferably in a highly visible area with plenty of free parking.
 You will also need to find an architect or designer that can update the space to accommodate the patrons and the cats comfortably.
 Be sure that you create an area away from customers where cats can retreat to relax, eat, or use a litter box.

-It is a big plus if cafe customers are able to apply to adopt the cats and kittens that they meet during their visits, and your business will benefit from being affiliated with rescue groups in the community.
+It is a big plus if cafe customers can apply to adopt the cats and kittens that they meet during their visits, and your business will benefit from being affiliated with rescue groups in the community.

 Establish relationships with local animal rescues and shelters to populate your cat cafe.
 You will probably need 10 to 15 cats on average, depending on the size of the cafe.
 You should also establish an account with a local veterinarian to provide any necessary health exams or treatments for the cats.